ernest/meeting-link-manager/README.md

-# video-link-manager
+# Video Link Manager
-Organize your Zoom meeting Ids and times
+Have online class or working from home?
+Organize your Zoom meeting Ids and times.